alisaifee/flask-limiter/doc/source/index.rst

-.. warning:: If rate limit strings that are provided to the :meth:`Limiter.limit` decorator are malformed and can't be parsed the decorated route will fall back to the global rate limit(s) and an ``ERROR`` log message will be emitted.
+.. warning:: If rate limit strings that are provided to the :meth:`Limiter.limit` decorator are malformed and can't be parsed the decorated route will fall back to the default rate limit(s) and an ``ERROR`` log message will be emitted.
 Refer to :ref:`logging` for more details on capturing this information.
-Malformed global rate limit strings will however raise an exception as they are evaluated early enough to not cause disruption to a running application.
+Malformed default rate limit strings will however raise an exception as they are evaluated early enough to not cause disruption to a running application.